The Elite Boutique Investment Banks: The Rising Upstarts That Disrupted the Old Guard?

 The name came from the fact that the EBs often advise on deals that are as big as the ones the bulge brackets work on (e.g., over $1 billion USD up to the tens of billions USD).

-They “punch above their weight class,” so you could call them “elite.”
+They “punch above their weight class,” so they’re labeled “elite.”

 Also, the elite boutiques often focus on specific industries or regions and may not have the same strength elsewhere.